Exploring blazars through sonification. Visual and auditory insights into multifrequency variability: Obtaining the data

 \subsection{Radio}

-The radio datasets for this work were obtained from two data bases: the University of Michigan Radio Astronomy Observatory (UMRAO)\footnote{\url{https://dept.astro.lsa.umich.edu/datasets/umrao.php}}, and the Astrogeo Very-long-baseline interferometry (Astrogeo-VLBI).
+The radio datasets for this work were obtained from two data bases: the University of Michigan Radio Astronomy Observatory (UMRAO)\footnote{\url{https://dept.astro.lsa.umich.edu/datasets/umrao.php}}, and the Astrogeo Very-long-baseline interferometry (Astrogeo-VLBI) database.

-The 26-meter paraboloid UMRAO monitoring in the bands: 4.8, 8, and 14.5 GHz~\citep{Aller1985ApJS}.
-It is focused on the study of total flux density and linear polarisation of active extragalactic objects\footnote{\url{https://lsa.umich.edu/astro/facilities/data-sets.html}}.
+From UMRAO, we obtained long-term monitoring light curves of total flux density and linear polarization at 4.8, 8.0, and 14.5 GHz measured with the 26 m radio telescope~\citep{Aller1985ApJS}.
+For the sonification, data points from the three frequencies were not averaged or combined interchangeably; instead, they were arranged in temporal order while preserving their associated frequency tags.
+This approach allowed us to create a continuous auditory sequence reflecting the multifrequency monitoring cadence, where each tone corresponds to an observation at a specific band.
+The selected frequencies are those used in UMRAO’s long-term variability program, optimized for compact radio sources.
+This structure made it possible to represent the variability across frequencies and identify temporal patterns or irregular sampling intervals through sound.\footnote{\url{https://lsa.umich.edu/astro/facilities/data-sets.html}} The Astrogeo-VLBI data, corresponding to a frequency of 8.4 GHz \citep{Petrov2025}, provides complementary spatial information through very long baseline interferometry.

-Radio Fundamental Catalog (RFC), of the Astro-geo Center, maintained by L. Petrov\footnote{ \url{http://astrogeo.org/rfc}} provides precise positions with milli-arcseconds accuracies, maps, and estimates of correlated flux densities at baselines 1000–8000 km of thousands of compact radio sources.
+The Radio Fundamental Catalog (RFC), of the Astro-geo Center, maintained by L. Petrov\footnote{ \url{http://astrogeo.org/rfc}} provides precise positions with milli-arcseconds accuracies, maps, and estimates of correlated flux densities for thousands of compact radio sources.
+The mentioned baselines of 1000–8000 km mentioned in the catalog (RFC) correspond to the distances between the radio telescopes in the very long baseline interferometry (VLBI) network.
+Longer baselines provide higher angular resolution, allowing for finer spatial details of the sources.
+These datasets also include light curves provided in tabular format (flux density vs. time), which are suitable for variability analysis.